OpenBankProject/do-data-import/README.md

 --header 'Content-Type: application/json'
 ```

-### Another yet undisclosed Summary Endpoint
+### Get Customer Overview

-Will give ALL information by Customer Number.
+Get all relavent information to a customer by Customer Number.

 ### Get Banks